-- Students wishing to design their own clinical elective(s) with a specific Icahn School of Medicine faculty member or a faculty member from an outside institution may do so by submitting a Clinical Tailor-Made form to the Assistant Registrar.
-The form can be accessed at: http://icahn.mssm.edu/education/student-resources/registrar/academic-forms. - Once you have completed the form, it needs to be reviewed and approved by the following: Assistant Registrar, Mentor/Preceptor, and the Director of Student Electives.
+- Students wishing to design their own clinical elective(s) with a specific Icahn School of Medicine faculty member or a faculty member from an outside institution may do so by submitting the Elective Registration: Clinical Tailor-Made form to the Assistant Registrar.
+The form can be accessed online via the Medical School Forms web page. - Once you have completed the form, it needs to be reviewed and approved by the following: Assistant Registrar, Mentor/Preceptor, and the Director of Student Electives.